Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/In-Class_Problem_Solving_Prototypes.md

 We begin with a unique card, as the first box will always contain a card that is new to you.
-Now, the probability of getting a second unique card is $\frac{n-1}/n$ which can be represented as a bernoulli trial.
+Now, the probability of getting a second unique card is $\frac{n-1}/n$ which can be represented as a Bernoulli trial.

-In this case, we notice that a series of bernoulli trials is the geometric distribution as we are tracking the expected number until a success, which is expressed as with:
+In this case, we notice that a series of Bernoulli trials is the Geometric distribution as we are tracking the expected number until a success, which is expressed as with: